1bharadvaja/2-Electron-Integrals/README.md

 # Two Electron Integral API

-Ignore the VectorAdd.cu file.
 This repo will be dedicated to trying to write a CUDA library/API for calculating double electron integrals using various recurrence relations and things of that sort

 I will be implementing the Boys Function $$\(F(n,z)=\int _{0}^{1}e^{-zt}t^{2}ndt\)$$ soon, and then I will implement Hermite coefficients.